RiotMachine/ArtistsForArtists/README.md

 # Artists for Artists

 Artists for Artists (AfA) provides a content management system (CMS).

-Its primary focus is to be designed around and to streamline the artist experience.
+Unlike other content management systems like Blogspot and Substack, it orients its design decisions around authors, not readers.
+CMSes have to this point failed to provide for authors' unique needs such as submission tracking, version management, and industry-mandated privacy.
+AfA seeks to change that.

+## Current State:

 ### Video Demo:

 https://youtu.be/7maRUPDGiE4

-### Description:
+### Summary:
+This first iteration of AfA is designed to implement core functionalities that an artist might want when displaying their work.
+It answers the question, What core functionalities do I need the site to have before I display my Artist page to friends and family?

-There will be two kinds of account, Artist and Viewer.
+There are two kinds of account, Artist and Viewer.

 An Artist is allowed one URL path for their work of the type 'domainname.com/artistpage/...'
+Artists have the ability to upload a bio and works.
-Artists can make their works password protected, and can custom style their URL path.
+They can make their works password protected.

-Viewers will be able to create accounts to store favorite artist pages.
-They will also be able to comment on works and interact with artists and other users, enabling social networking of artists and fans.
+On the backend, they are able to add, modify, and delete works.
+They are also able to turn on/off password protection or change the needed credential.

-Individuals without accounts will still be able to read artist pages.
-If an artist page is password protected these guests will need to recredential themselves each time they access the site in a new browser session or if the credential changes.
+If an artist page is password protected guests need to recredential themselves each time they access the site in a new browser session.

+Viewers are able to save darkmode preferences and change their password.

+Individuals without accounts are and will be able to read artist pages.

-AfA stores artists' work in a database which is accessed to generate an index of each artist's work and as well as pages containing those works.
-Future iterations will provide assistance for work creation, submissions tracking, and submissions formatting.
+AfA stores artists' bios and work in a database which is accessed to generate an index of each artist's work as well as pages containing those works.

-As a writer myself, AfA seeks to address the following qualms of mine with existing CMSes and other artist-assistance apps:

-- Single source of truth

-    I currently have several Word documents storing writing in submission-formatted and unformatted form.
-I access two separate sites to track submissions, plus two others to view literary journal rankings - not to mention literary journals themselves.
-Wouldnt it be nice to have all this information in one place?

-- Privacy

-    As a writer I am not allowed to share my works publicly if I want to have a chance at acceptance by literary journals.
-(The publishing world is a strange beast.)
-Having a CMS where writing can be shared but still be password protected so as not to be publicly searchable is vital.
-For example, even though Substack allows one to password-protect one's writing, those writings are still search-engine searchable which fails to satisfy the not-publicly-viewable requirement.

-- Community

-    The creative life can be a lonely one.
-The current design of CMSes where interaction is primarily through commenting is unsatisfactory.
-By sharing and recommending Artist pages among users and interacting with artists themselves, AfA will allow for more-robust community building.

 ### Design decisions:

-1. Each Artist account gets only one URL path
+1. Each Artist gets only one URL path

     Allowing an artist multiple URL paths would defeat the single source of truth component of the app.

-2. Unlogged-in viewers must reauthenticate for each URL path for each browser session

-    We want to make the site accessible for all while creating some friction for individuals who choose not to create user accounts.

-3. URL paths are designed around artists, not users
+2. URL paths are designed around artists, not users

     Not all artists are alive.
 We want users to be individuals who log into the site, artist or no. We want to allow the option for artists pages for individuals who are no longer with us.

-4. Custom CSS settings for artist pages

-    Artists can be finicky.
-They should have the option to customize their artist page within reason.

-### v1:

-The first iteration of AfA was designed using my limited perspective.
-If I went live tomorrow, what core functionalities do I need the site to have before I display my Artist page to friends and family?

-Thus this first iteration of AfA is designed to implement core functionalities that an artist might want when displaying their work.
-Future iterations will create more robust guest functionalities and front-end artist interfaces for uploading work and choosing settings.

-#### User experience
+### User experience

-##### Landing page
+#### Landing page

 The default landing page contains an index of all Artist pages on the platform.
 This landing page can be returned to using a button at the bottom of every page on the site.

-##### Artist-specific URLs
+#### Artist-specific URLs

 Each artist-specific URL contains an About Me page and Works index.

 - About Me

     The About Me page text is customizable using Markdown formatting.
-The basic design is to have a segment of text and an artist portrait.
+The basic design is a segment of text and an artist portrait.

 - Works

     This index lists all of an artist's works in our database.
 Each work is accessible through a hyperlink on this page.

+#### Settings pages

+There are three settings pages.

+- My Account

+	This page displays a summary of the user's account.

+- Settings

+	Here users can see and changes prefs, and also their password.

+- My Subdomain

+	Artists can change subdomain settings as well as add, edit, or delete work.

-#### Architecture
+### Architecture

 The site is a Flask app using jinja2 templates running on top of a SQLITE database.

-##### SQL database
+#### SQL database

 The database has 3 central tables: